Cocooning during COVID-19

 You can read more about mental health services that are available.

 Community support helplines

 Local authorities have established community support helplines that you can call if you need assistance while you are cocooning or self-isolating.
-You can read more in our document Community support during COVID-19.
+You can read more in our document Services during COVID-19.